EarthlingDavey/opennames-to-neo4j/readme.md

 ### Writing code

+To write code for the package, it is probably easiest to use `example/minimal`, or make a copy of it.

 ### Testing

 To test, go to `/test`.

-Copy `.env.sample` to `.env` and complete with your login credentials.
+- Copy `.env.sample` to `.env` and complete with your login credentials.

   A [neo4j sandbox](https://neo4j.com/sandbox/) database is good for testing.

-Next run `npm i` and `npm run coverage` to run all rests and show a coverage report.
+- Next run `npm i` and `npm run coverage` to run all rests and show a coverage report.

+#### Testing in Docker

 Known issue: Permission errors on macOS host on `.zip` extracted `.csv` files.

 Workaround: run in a linux docker container.

-Install docker and docker-compose
+- Install docker and docker-compose

-Run `docker-compose up -d`
+- Run `docker-compose up -d`

-You can now ues the earlier mentioned `npm` commands, just with a `docker-compose exec dev` prefix.
+- You can now ues the earlier mentioned `npm` commands, just with a `docker-compose exec dev` prefix.

   Like: `docker-compose exec dev npm i` & `docker-compose exec dev npm run coverage`

+---

+### Pull requests

+Please let me know if you intend to work and create a pull request on this repository.

+Otherwise, please understand, I will only merge pull requests at my discretion.

+### Issues

+Tag me (@davey) in [the Neo4j discord server!](https://discord.gg/neo4j) in #app-dev

+Or, create an issue via GitHub [issues tab](https://github.com/EarthlingDavey/opennames-to-neo4j/issues).